iGardening Logo Large Transparent Background

 1. Time for Planting: Spring and autumn are ideal seasons for planting.

-2. Soil Preparation: Mix compost or organic matter into the soil to improve drainage and nutrients.
+2. Soil Preparation: Mix compost or well-rotted manure into the soil to improve drainage and nutrients.

-3. Planting Depth: Ensure the roots are covered but avoid planting too deep.
+3. Planting Depth: Cover the roots, but avoid planting too deep.

-Regular watering during the growing season helps establish strong roots, especially in dry spells.
-Adding a balanced fertiliser can encourage healthy growth.
+Regular watering during the growing season, especially in dry spells, helps establish strong roots.
+Adding a balanced fertiliser can also encourage healthy growth.

 Can Ivy Grow in Full Sun or Shade?